Azure/azure-sdk/docs/dotnet/introduction.md

 * `Microsoft.BCL.AsyncInterfaces`.
 * packages produced by your own team.

-In the past, [JSON.NET] was commonly used for serialization and deserialization.
+In the past, [JSON.NET](https://www.newtonsoft.com/json), aka Newtonsoft.Json, was commonly used for serialization and deserialization.
 Use the [System.Text.Json](https://www.nuget.org/packages/System.Text.Json/) package that is now a part of the .NET platform instead.

 {% include requirement/MUSTNOT id="dotnet-dependencies-exposing" %} publicly expose types from dependencies unless the types follow these guidelines as well.